grisuno/LazyOwn/README.md

 This function prompts the user to choose a scan type (e.g., pscan, sfscan, bakscan), and then asks for the necessary parameters (host, ports, project name, etc.).
 Based on the user's input, it generates the corresponding command and executes it.

 :param line: Not used in this implementation.
 :returns: None

+## dr0p1t
+Execute the Dr0p1t tool to create a stealthy malware dropper.

+This function prompts the user to input the necessary parameters for generating a dropper, including the malware URL, persistence options, and additional configurations.
+Based on the user's input, it constructs the command and executes it.

+:param line: Not used in this implementation.
+:returns: None